kamaldeepverma/consistent-hashing/README.txt

 				  ]
 				}

-		Output 2: If two nodes are up, wrtie the files in respective two nodes.
+		Output 2: 	If two nodes are up, write the files in respective two nodes.
 Place the down node into down_system.json file by calling operation number 8.
 				HintedHandoff will take care of whenever the node will be up, it will run retry_down_system and place the content into the node whenever it will give true response.
 				Please Check HintedHandOff Terminal for Output.
 		Sample Output:
 				{
 				  "down_system_data": [